pmckeown/testing-for-supportability-article/README.md

 Game Days and Chaos Engineering are newer techniques to improve the supportability of your systems.

 ### Game Days
-Game Days are the gamification of MTTR.
+Game Days are the gamification of improving
+[Mean Time To Repair (MTTR)](https://en.wikipedia.org/wiki/Mean_time_to_repair).
 They can help your organisation to learn how to deal with multi-system failures.
 Also identify areas in your architecture where fragility and reduced supportability exists.

-This can lead you to find low-hanging fruit to fix up to increase your resiliency.
-Or find critical flaws in your architecture before they manifest in production.
+This can lead you to find low-hanging fruit to fix up to increase your resiliency or find critical flaws in your architecture before they manifest in production.

 ### Chaos Engineering
-Chaos Engineering is practice of injecting failures and issues into Production.
+[Chaos Engineering](https://principlesofchaos.org/) is practice of injecting failures and issues into Production.
 As such it is a riskier and more advanced approach to ensuring the overall resiliency of your distributed systems.

 Care needs to be taken to minimise the blast radius of automated chaos activity.
 Systems in this type of environment must be designed for resiliency and auto-recovery from failures.

 It goes without saying that if you were running this in production you will be doing the same in non-production.
 You should push continuous traffic into your systems to mimic production load.

-Take the same approach to operational support that you would have in production - keep MTTR low.
+Take the same approach to operational support as you would in production and keep MTTR as low as possible.

 ## Wrap Up
 If you are building distributed systems today, you should be striving for high resiliency and automated recovery.
 If